ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Implementation Details of Proof of Concept

 \subsubsection{Handling queries}

 The proxy processes each query one at a time to avoid overloading the chatbots with several queries simultaneously.
 Each query is decrypted using the shared AES-GCM-256 key derived from the proxy's private ECDH key and the query owner's public ECDH key.
 For queries that are follow-ups of existing chat threads, the proxy must validate the ownership by verifying a signature produced by the query owners of the IDs of the latest queries in the threads.
-Note that the coordinator does not know whether a query is a new thread or part of an existing one since the entire payload is encrypted.
+Note that the broker does not know whether a query is a new thread or part of an existing one since the payload is encrypted.
+The volume of queries served can also be controlled by the proxy.

 In order for the proxy to be able to support multiple different chatbot websites while also maintaining consistency with real user experiences, we use a unified GUI-based query submission flow consisting of the following steps: \begin{enumerate}[label=\alph*.] \item Create/Select chat thread: For a new query, locate the `new chat' button/link.
 For a continuing query, locate the button/link for opening the chat thread with the relevant thread ID in the chat history.
-Click on the located element and wait $\approx3$ seconds for the website to load. \item Find input area and enter query: The input area is either a textarea or a div with the attribute ``contenteditable'' set to true.
-After inputting the query into the input area, dispatch any relevant input event to make sure the internal state of the website is updated correctly, then wait 1 second for the submit button to appear. \item Find submit button and click: Once the submit button appears and is usable, click on it and wait for 3 seconds. \item Wait for response: Keep checking for DOM elements that indicate results are still streaming every 1 second. \item Check for error: Chatbot providers may return server-side errors or enforce a rate limit \item Retrieve query result: Once streaming is done, locate the DOM element corresponding to the latest message from the chatbot and extract the content (along with the generated thread ID in the updated URL). \end{enumerate}
+Click on the located element and wait for the website to load. \item Find input area and enter query: The input area is either a textarea or a div with the attribute ``contenteditable'' set to true.
+After inputting the query into the input area, dispatch any relevant input event to make sure the internal state of the website is updated correctly, then wait 1 second for the submit button to appear. \item Find submit button and click: Once the submit button appears and is usable, click on it and wait for a few seconds. \item Wait for response: Keep checking for DOM elements that indicate results are still streaming every second. \item Check for error: Chatbot providers may return server-side errors or enforce a rate limit. \item Retrieve query result: Once streaming is done, locate the DOM element corresponding to the latest message from the chatbot and extract the content (along with the generated thread ID in the updated URL). \end{enumerate}

-Once the response has been retrieved, the proxy encrypts it with the derived AES key above and sends it to the coordinator.
+Once the response has been retrieved, the proxy encrypts it with the derived AES key above and sends it to the broker.
 If any step above fails, the whole process is retried after a timeout of 1 minute.